API Reference

 The core service providing reactive i18n for Angular applications.
 Inject via Angular DI.

 Returns a scope signal for template access.
 Automatically triggers lazy loading for the namespace.
 Data is undefined until the namespace loads, then returns a proxy-wrapped dictionary for safe deep property access.
+When generated types are registered, the namespace name and returned schema are typed.

-protected readonly common = this.i18n.select('common'); // template: @let t = common(); @if (t) { {{ t.nav.title }} }
+protected readonly common = this.i18n.select('common'); // template: @let t = common(); {{ t?.nav?.title }}

 protected readonly title = this.i18n.translate('common:nav.title'); protected readonly greeting = this.i18n.translate('common:greeting', { name: 'Igor' });